13 Almost Effortless Ways to Become a Thrifty Person

 Use smaller plates

 Many studies have shown that we serve ourselves less when we eat off smaller plates.
 How does this make you thrifty?
 It just so happens that about 40 percent of food in the America goes to waste, according to endfoodwastenow.org.
 If you eat off a bigger plate and throw away the food you inevitably don’t eat, you’re wasting money.
 Buy a set of four small plates for less than $20 online and reap the thrifty benefits for months to come.
-(Bonus: Eating on smaller plates can help you lose weight too.)
+Now learn the 13 healthy food swaps that also save you money.

 Host a potluck